sgoldenlab/simba/docs/unsupervised.md

 In the `DATASET (PICKLE):` selection box, select the path to the file created in Step 1.

-In the `SAVE DIRECTORY` selection box, select the path to a folder where the models should be saved. *NOTE THAT THIS FOLDER **HAS TO BE** AN EMTY DIRECTORY*
+In the `SAVE DIRECTORY` selection box, select the path to a folder where the models should be saved. *NOTE THAT THIS FOLDER **HAS TO BE** AN EMPTY DIRECTORY*

 In the `ALGORITHM` dropdown, select which algorithm to use to perform dimensionality reduction.
 In this tutorial, we will select `UMAP`.